skychew/LearningAI-MyJourney/README.md

 # LearningAI-MyJourney (WIP)
-My name is <a href="https://www.linkedin.com/in/skychew/"> Sky </a> and this is my brain dump of all the places I have learned AI that is useful to document.
+I am <a href="https://www.linkedin.com/in/skychew/">Sky</a> this is the brain dump of my AI learning resources that is useful to document.

 **For Non-Technical Managers**
 WIP